guilhermetelles/WSSonar/README.md

 * Enhance security
 * Create better logs

-+ Database scripts and model in the utils folder
+PS: Database scripts and model in the utils folder
-+ Information from web-services was excluded for obvious reasons.
+PS²: Information from web-services was excluded for obvious reasons.

 Moved from Bitbucket.